dva81/dva81.github.io/_posts/2025-03-21-AI Is Only as Smart as Your Data.md

 ## Real-World Implications

 This isn’t just a technical issue—it’s an operational one.
-In industries like banking, compliance and accuracy are non-negotiable.
+In industries where compliance and accuracy are non-negotiable.
 AI can’t provide trustworthy automation if it’s built on inconsistent, unstructured data.
 Our test reinforced a fundamental truth: even the most advanced AI can’t compensate for poor data quality.
 If the input is flawed, the output will be unreliable.

 ## Looking Forward

 While our test exposed limitations, it also revealed opportunities.
-With better data structuring, metadata tagging, and an improved approach to question formulation, AI copilots can be a powerful tool in banking and beyond.
+With better data structuring, metadata tagging, and an improved approach to question formulation, AI copilots can be a powerful tool.
 But first, we must solve the age-old problem of garbage in, garbage out.

 ----
 My focus is on structuring, automating and managing business processes using Agile and DevOps best practices.
 This creates working environments where business continuity, transparency and human capital come first.
 Reach out to me on [LinkedIn](https://www.linkedin.com/in/dennisvanaelst) or check out my [github](https://github.com/dva81) or [blog](https://www.dennisvanaelst.net/) for more tips and tricks.